Kipok/NeMo-Skills/docs/basics/prompt-format.md

 # Prompt utilities

-!!! note

-    While some of the sections below mention multi-turn prompts, we don't actually support them at the moment.
-This is mainly because we don't have a real use-case for multi-turn conversations in our work.
-Please open an issue if you need to use multi-turn prompts.

 Our prompts are configured via two input yaml files: prompt template and prompt config.

 ## Prompt template